Read the angry emails Hillary Clinton's top aide sent to a bunch of reporters

-A key member of Democratic presidential front-runner Hillary Clinton’s team sent several angry emails to a group of journalists on Tuesday night.
+A key member of Democratic presidential front-runner Hillary Clinton’s team sent multiple angry emails to a group of journalists Tuesday night.

 The messages criticised a source for being a “lying liar” and what the aide described as a reporter’s “cockamamie theory.”